 ** The verification survey specifies recording information available from manholes and intrusive excavation.

-Certainly those involved in design, such as consulting engineers should use it, as the quality of the data obtained from utility surveys should be higher and more consistent.
-The comparison of quotes should also be easier, as all compliant quotes should be based on a similar methodology.
+Those involved in design, such as consulting engineers should use it.
+The quality of the data obtained from utility surveys should be higher and more consistent.
+The comparison of quotes should also be easier.
+All compliant quotes should be based on a similar methodology.

-The introduction of the verification element of the specification allows clients to investigate, in detail, points of potential conflict where proposed new works may impact on the existing infrastructure.
+The introduction of the verification element of the specification allows clients to investigate, in detail, points of potential conflict.
+For example, where proposed new works may impact on the existing infrastructure.

 Those who need to have good accurate data for records of new works, facilities management, statutory records etc., would also be potential users of PAS 128.